 Golden lancehead snakes evolved a highly toxic and fast-acting venom.
 Some say that it melts human flesh, but this is most likely an exaggeration.
 However, according to research, it is up to 5% more toxic than that its mainland cousins.

 Their venom contains hemotoxic venom that helps the snake digest their food.
 It causes pain and swelling around the bite, nausea and vomiting, blood in the vomit and urine, bruising, intestinal bleeding, kidney failure, brain hemorrhage, and severe death of muscular tissue.
 Some say that those bitten and envenomated by a golden lancehead snake could die within six hours.

-Lancehead snake venom (Bothrops Atrox) has contributed medicines for high blood pressure and clotting disorders.
+Lancehead snake venom (Bothrops Atrox) has contributed to medicines for high blood pressure and clotting disorders.

 Venom from this snake and other venomous snakes is valuable to scientists.
 Several medical advancements have come from research performed on snake venom.
 Researchers believe that this species holds even more promise for medical research.